newrelic/newrelic-salesforce-exporter/MIGRATION.md

 You will have to create three different config files: for my-instance-1, my-instance-2, and my-instance-3.

-Having separate integrations running for each instance has multiple advantatges like namespacing, more configuration flexibility, and resource scaling.
+Having separate integrations running for each instance has multiple advantages like namespacing, more configuration flexibility, and resource scaling.

 ## General structure